Cycle-factors of regular graphs via entropy: Introduction

 \begin{corollary} There exists a randomised polynomial-time algorithm that computes, with high probability, a tour of a connected $d$-regular graph on $n$ vertices of length at most $(1+\cO((\log d)/d)) \cdot n$. \end{corollary}

 The rest of the paper is structured as follows.
 In \cref{sec:expcyclesincyclefactor}, we prove our main results, \cref{thm:smallcyclefactordirected,cor:algorithmsmallcyclefactordirected}.
 This section also includes an overview of our proof strategy.
 Since the proof of \cref{thm:smallcyclefactordirected} uses the language of entropy, we first provide a short introduction to entropy in \cref{sec:prelims}.
 We also use this section to introduce a small amount of notation.
+We finish in \cref{sec:openproblems} with some open problems.

-\textbf{Note.} \emph{In upcoming work, we use a completely different approach to prove that every $d$-regular graph on $n$ vertices has a path-factor with $\cO(n/d)$ paths as well as a tour of length $(1 + \cO(1/d)) \cdot n$ if the graph is connected.
-We also use this approach to make progress on the Linear Arboricity Conjecture.
+\textbf{Note.} \emph{In subsequent work \cite{christoph2025lineararboricity}, we used a completely different approach to prove that every $d$-regular graph on $n$ vertices has a path-factor with $\cO(n/d)$ paths and a tour of length $(1 + \cO(1/d)) \cdot n$ if the graph is connected.
+We also used this approach to make progress on the Linear Arboricity Conjecture.
 However, this approach does not provide efficient algorithms and does not apply to directed graphs or cycle-factors.}